Electricity use

 Sometimes your charges might be higher than you anticipated and that’s because of the amount of energy you’ve used.

-If your bill has suddenly increased or you are getting close to your allowance, we thought it might be helpful for explain how we calculate your bill:
+If your bill has suddenly increased or you are getting close to your total package value amount, we thought it might be helpful for explain how we calculate your bill:

-• We send out our team to collect the meter reads each billing period – and update you as soon as we can by getting in touch about your usage.
+• We collect the usage data each billing period – and update you as soon as we can by getting in touch about your usage.

-• We go to a lot of effort to ensure we don’t overcharge tenants, checking and double checking readings several times and investigating use before the unit price gets to our tenants.
+• We go to a lot of effort to ensure we don’t overcharge tenants, checking and double-checking the energy data several times and investigating use before the unit price gets to our tenants.

-• We take a meter reading for your flat specifically – so bills are calculated using actual reads.
-The majority of your bill is calculated based only on what electricity you have actually used.
+• We get usage data for your flat specifically, so your bill is calculated based on what energy you have actually used.

 What am I using my electricity on?

-One of the questions we get asked a lot is “why am I using so much electricity?”.
+One of the questions we get asked a lot is “why am I using so much energy?”.
 The answer is it really depends on your individual use.
-Long showers, or leaving your heating on for long periods of time, can all contribute to a higher bill.
+Long showers or leaving your heating on for long periods of time, can all contribute to a higher bill.

-Our meters only record total units used and we cannot breakdown what items in your studio contributed to your bill.
-However, the independent national charity Centre for Sustainable Energy has given advice on what appliances use the most electricity and the table below shows the average* cost of using each item.
+Our data only shows the total units used, and we cannot breakdown what items in your studio contributed to your bill.
+However, the independent national charity Centre for Sustainable Energy has given advice on what appliances use the most electricity and average cost.

 If you are looking to save money, it might be worth limiting how often or for how long you use power-hungry appliances.
 You can find more advice on how to conserve energy in our blog mentioned above.